 However, we remain concerned that faith schools will continue to be able to "teach in accordance with the tenets of their faith" and that parents will continue to have a right to withdraw their children.
 We are now campaigning to ensure that all children, irrespective of their religious or cultural background or the type of school they attend, will be entitled to the same protection from harm that balanced and accurate SRE offers.

 In 2018 we responded to a government consultation on Changes to the teaching of Sex & Relationship Education and PSHE, saying that religious influence must not allow children's education to be distorted or diminished.
+We also published a report, Unsafe Sex Education: The risk of letting religious schools teach within the tenets of their faith, which revealed that 77% of faith schools with a public RSE policy are failing to provide impartial sex education.
+We found examples of policies that say contraception and abortion are unacceptable, promote discriminatory attitudes towards same-sex relationships, and teach that masturbation is wrong.

 What you can do: